Shada/rust-vulkan/README.md

 You need VulkanSDK and rust installed in order to build this project.

-You also need git and podman (container tool) to run the `compile_shaders.sh` script.
+You also need git and docker (container tool) to run the `compile_shaders.sh` script.
-You can modify this step to use docker or compile the shaders natively if you like.
+You can modify this step to compile the shaders natively if you like.

 ## Instructions